pynbody/pynbody/docs/installation.rst

 0. `git` is probably already on your machine -- try typing ``git`` from the shell.
 If it exists, go to step 2.

-1. Install `git`

-	get the appropriate binary from http://git-scm.com/downloads and install
+1. get the appropriate binary from http://git-scm.com/downloads and install `git`

 2. see the `instructions on Google Code <https://code.google.com/p/pynbody/source/checkout>`_.